National Alliance on Mental Illness

 We require attorneys on our Lawyer Referral Panel to complete questionnaires regarding their specialties, fees, education and liability insurance.
-Communications to the Center remain confidential, as does our attorney information.
+Communications to the Helpline remain confidential, as does our attorney information.
 We do not verify qualifications or credentials of attorneys on our panel.
 We supplement our listings with the Disability Law Directory of the American Bar Association, the Directory of the American College of Trust and Estate Counsel, the National Legal Aid and Defender Association Directory and the Directory of Local Pro Bono Programs.

 NAMI State Organizations and NAMI Affiliates may also keep lists of attorneys familiar with mental illness issues, or they may be willing to share informal, personal experiences with local lawyers.